Mental Health Webinar Series

 Heads Up: Coping through COVID-19

 Dartmouth-Hitchcock Health (D-HH) has launched a mental health webinar series in response to the COVID-19 global pandemic.
 The series features Dartmouth-Hitchcock (D-H) and Dartmouth Geisel School of Medicine experts who discuss the challenges and concerns brought about by the COVID-19 pandemic and social isolation.
-This webinar is a six-part series streaming live each Wednesday, beginning April 22, 2020.
-The next one launches May 20: Focus on Adults, Navigating Stress and Mental Wellbeing.
+This webinar is an eight-part series streaming live each Wednesday, beginning April 22, 2020.
+The next one launches June 10: Supporting Families who Might be High Risk because of COVID-19.

 - Focus on Parents of Infants Through Sixth Graders